lkmvip/netflix-4K-DDplus/README.md

 https://microsoftedge.microsoft.com/addons/detail/oikpkeeoofpiapmjioabikmgjeaoggcn

 **This extension provides the following functions**
-1, all languages (audio and sub,if any)
+1, All languages (audio and sub,if any)
 2, Automatically select best bitrate available
+3, Sse prk config for avc
+4, Adjust the subtitle font for the new version
-3, Use the old style for some subtitles:
+   Use the old style for some subtitles:
 　　ro zh-Hans zh-Hant ko vi ar he hi th en es